pytorch/torchtune/docs/source/tutorials/llama3.rst

 If you have multiple GPUs available, you can run the distributed version of the recipe. torchtune makes use of the `FSDP <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`_ APIs from PyTorch Distributed to shard the model, optimizer states, and gradients.
-This should enable you to increase your batch size, resulting in faster training.
+This should enable you to increase your batch size, resulting in faster overall training.
 For example, on two devices:

 .. code-block:: bash